 Carefully timed harvesting will maximize potency and yield.
 It’s important to harvest plants at just the right moment to ensure maximum potency.
 To soon and plants will not have developed all of their THC.
 Too long and THC will begin degrading into CBN, which changes the effect of the high.
 Learn how to determine when to harvest marijuana.

-Plan on flushing the plants for 1-2 weeks with plain water prior to cutting them down.
-After harvesting plants must be trimmed and then properly dried, which usually takes 7-10 days.
 Once dry, buds need to be cured for at least 2 weeks which will help improve the taste, smell, and smoothness of the smoke as the plant compounds begin to break down.
 Knowing how to cure weed is very important to ensure your buds reach their maximum potential in terms of appearance, taste, smell, and quality.

 Ready to get started?
 We hope this quick guide to growing weed 101 helped give you an overview of growing cannabis.
 Check out some of the articles below and you’ll learn everything you need to know to master the art of growing high quality marijuana indoors.
+Let’s get growing!